YongliHe23/yonglihe23.github.io/_posts/2024-11-27-fmri-test-retest.md

 <center>$
   l(p_A,p_I,\lambda | \mathbf{n})=ln \mathbb{P}(p_A,p_I,\lambda | \mathbf{n})\cong \sum_{k=0}^{M}n_k ln[\lambda p_A^k(1-p_A)^{(M-k)}+(1-\lambda)p_I^k(1-p_I)^{(M-k)}].
 $</center><br>
 You may recognize that the term inside the logarithm resembles the pmf of a binomial distribution, except that we have dropped the combinatorial factors since they are irrelevant to the parameters.
 We then estimate the parameters by the method of **Maximum Likelihood (ML)**.
+This can be easily done by matlab's optimization toolbox.

+Dependent Likelihood Model
+--
+The above